Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

   * On a *U (V)* periodic surface  *umin* and *umax (vmin,vmax)* are adjusted.
   * *umin, umax, vmin, vmax* can be  infinite.
 There will be no edge in the corresponding direction.

-#### Other face constructions
+@subsubsection occt_modalg_3_5_2 Supplementary face construction methods

-The two basic  constructions (from a surface and from a surface and parameters) are  implemented for all the gp package surfaces, which are transformed in the  corresponding Surface from Geom.
+The two basic  constructions (from a surface and from a surface and parameters) are  implemented for all *gp* package surfaces, which are transformed in the corresponding Surface from Geom.

 | gp package surface | | Geom package surface |
 | :------------------- | :----------- | :------------- |